PacktPublishing/Building-Natural-Language-Pipelines/ch8/yelp-navigator/langgraph-yelp-multi-agent.md

 The multi-agent system automates the process of finding and analyzing businesses:

 1. **Understands your request** - Clarifies what you're looking for, where, and how much detail you need
-2. **Delegates tasks** - A supervisor agent coordinates specialized worker agents
+2. **Searches intelligently** - Finds relevant businesses using natural language queries
-3. **Searches intelligently** - Finds relevant businesses using natural language queries
+3. **Gathers details conditionally** - Based on detail level, fetches website information and customer reviews
-4. **Gathers details** - Optionally fetches website information and customer reviews
+4. **Synthesizes results** - Creates a human-readable summary with recommendations
-5. **Synthesizes results** - Creates a human-readable summary with recommendations
+5. **Quality control** - Supervisor approval reviews output and can request revisions

 ### Real-World Example